JWSmoroske/nutrition-advisor-cs498/README.md

  - Run npm install:
         Installs all the necessary packages to run
  - Create a .env file by doing "cp env.example .env"
- - Change the API key value with the actualy value of the OpenAI API key in the .env file
+ - Change the API key value with the actual value of the OpenAI API key in the .env file
  - Run npm start:
         Locally runs the backend on port 5000
- - Ensure the MySQL server is open under port 3306 & match login information in databaseAccess.js
+ - Ensure the MySQL server is open under port 3306 & match login information in databaseAccess.js.
+[Note - Basic functionality remains with no DB Server.
+It allows for information to be saved.]

 Frontend
  - Uses Node.js (I installed with v10.2.3)
  - React.js
- - Used react bootstrap to help with some designing components Backend
+ - Used react bootstrap to help with some designing components

+Backend
  - Uses Node.js (I installed with v10.2.3)
  - Express.js

 # NOTES
  - We are using a monorepo structure, an alternative could be separating the parts (frontend, backend, etc.) into microservices and their own repositories.

+# FUTURE PLANS
+ - As of now the client and server must run locally (alongside the MySQL Server) to communicate with each other.
+In the future, we would like to extend this to separate hosts.